Variable specifications

 Number of subgroups or observations

-You can specify the amount of data to use for the initial control limit calculations, when Limits = recent.
+You can specify the amount of data to use for the initial control limit calculations.

 Specifying default number of observations/subgroups for control limit calculations is optional in Process Measures, Output Measures, Defective Measures, Grouped Defects, and Grouped Defectives configurations.